FactoryXCode/MfPack/MfPack/Samples/MfMediaEnginePlayer I/readme.md

 * Requires Windows 7 or later.
 * Minimum supported MfPack version: 3.1.5

-This MfPlayer example is based on the TInterfacedObject class containing the necessary methodes to play a mediafile.
+This is the basic class of MfMediaEnginePlayer, containing the necessary methodes to play a mediafile.

-For indepth information see the CPlayer examples and documentation, containing the complete information about MfPlayer.
+For indepth information see the Microsoft MediaEnginePlayer example and documentation, containing the complete information about MfMediaEnginePlayer.

 Project: Media Foundation - MFPack - Samples
 Project location: https://github.com/FactoryXCode/MfPack